 The cordless scanner is in communication with its base, even when it is not transmitting bar code data.
 Whenever the scanner can't communicate with the base for a few seconds, it is out of range.
-If the scanner is out of range and you scan a bar code, the scanner issues an error tone indicating no communication with the base.
-A cordless charge base can also sound an alarm.
+If the scanner is out of range and you press the scanner button, the scanner issues an error tone indicating no communication with the base.
 Refer to Out-of-Range Alarm, page 3-9.